Brunch & Batter

 • 1 tablespoon olive oil

-• 6 cups loosely packed spinach leaves or 5-ounce bag of baby spinach
+• 6 cups loosely packed fresh spinach leaves or 5-ounce bag of baby spinach

 • roasted butternut squash see above